 How to switch from iPhone to Android and keep all your stuff

 Switching to a phone within the same ecosystem is a breeze, thanks to cloud synchronization and format compatibility, but what happens when you want to get a new handset that runs on a different operating system?
-A very common case is when people are trying to switch from iOS to Android.
+This a very common case, and is encountered when people are trying to switch from iOS to Android.

 This can become a convoluted process, so we thought we should give you some good tips.
 In this tutorial we will show you the best ways to transfer all your data from an iPhone to an Android device.
 Let’s jump right into the goods.